-Note: There are known presentation issues with test content while using iPads (i.e., screen jumping when the internal keyboard appears and less room to view the writing prompt).
+Note: Older versions of iPads (iPad 4 and earlier) are not supported by TestNav.
+Newer versions may be used, but there are known presentation issues with test content while using iPads (i.e., screen jumping when the internal keyboard appears and less room to view the writing prompt).
 The Department strongly recommends using wired external keyboards for tablets, whenever possible, to ensure equitable access to test content on the screen, particularly if keyboards are used during instruction and when writing essays.

-- scratch paper - > Test administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) for each student for each test session. - > Students can request more scratch paper, if needed.
+- scratch paper - > Test administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) for each student for each test session. - Students can request more scratch paper, if needed.
 Test administrators may provide up to three pages at one time.
-(If a student needs additional pages, he or she will need to turn in used scratch paper.) - > Test administrators are responsible for collecting all used scratch paper to be securely destroyed (e.g., shredded) after test administration by the principal or designee. - > Schools may reuse scratch paper if the paper is completely blank. - Scratch paper that has been written on during Session 1 may not be used in Session 2; students will need new paper. - a writing instrument for use on the scratch paper - Student testing tickets
+If a student needs additional pages beyond three, he or she will need to turn in used scratch paper.
+Students may view the pages they already turned in, upon request, as long as they only have three pages at one time. - > Test administrators are responsible for collecting all used scratch paper to be securely destroyed (e.g., shredded) after test administration by the principal or designee. - > Schools may reuse scratch paper if the paper is completely blank. - > Scratch paper that has been written on during Session 1 of a test may not be used in Session 2; students will need new paper. - a writing instrument for use on the scratch paper - Student testing tickets